kshutkin/rollup-extras/plugin-html/README.md

 Optional, string, default: `'index.html'`.

 Used to override output file name.
-If a filename with the same name exists in the pipeline it will be removed or overwritten in the process but its content by default will be used as an input for this plugin.
-In the following example file emitted by copy plugin will be used as an input for this plugin:
+If a filename with the same name exists in the pipeline it will be removed or overwritten in the process but its content by default will be used as input for this plugin.
+In the following example file emitted by copy plugin will be used as input for this plugin:

 ```javascript
 import copy from '@rollup-extras/plugin-copy';